carlosolarte/L-framework/docs/tutorial.md

 ```

 Rerun the analysis and recompile the LaTeX document.
 As it can be seen, Maude
-was not able to complete some of the proofs, including conjunction (right and
+was not able to complete some of the proofs, including invertibility of
-left), disjunction on the left and implication on the right.
-By looking at the
+conjunction (right and left), disjunction on the left and implication on the
-failing cases, one can easily find out that both theorems (`prop-W` and
+right.
+By looking at the failing cases, one can easily find out that both
-`prop-H`) are needed here.
-For instance, one of the failing cases for
+theorems (`prop-W` and `prop-H`) are needed here.
+For instance, one of the
-conjunction looks as follows:
+failing cases for conjunction looks as follows:

 ```
 Given that